L3cr0f/pma_course/Labs/Lab_15.md

 ![_IDA Pro_ hidden functionality](../Pictures/Lab_15/lab_15-03_1_ida_pro_1.png)

 We also see anti-disassembly code that needs to be addressed.
+After fixing, we see that _Winexec_ will execute some command stored in the variable _unk_403040_.

 ![_IDA Pro_ fixed code](../Pictures/Lab_15/lab_15-03_1_ida_pro_2.png)